ZHAOTING/dialog-processing/README.md

 A tokenizer bridges 1) the gap between human language (sentence) and model inputs (word ids) and 2) the gap between model outputs (word ids) and human language (sentence).
 Therefore, it should provide following basic functions.

-* convert a sentence string into a list of tokens `convert_sent_to_tokens()`
+* convert a sentence string into a list of tokens `convert_string_to_tokens()`
 * convert a list tokens into a list of word ids `convert_tokens_to_ids()`
 * convert a list word ids into a list tokens `convert_ids_to_tokens()`
-* convert a list of tokens into a sentence string `convert_tokens_to_sent()`
+* convert a list of tokens into a sentence string `convert_tokens_to_string()`

-To ensure the consistency in these processes and reverse processes, a tokenizer internally maintains a `word2id` dictionary and a `id2word` dictionary.
+To ensure the consistency in these processes and reverse processes, a tokenizer internally maintains a `word2id` dictionary and an `id2word` dictionary.
 These dictionaries should also correspond to the word embedding lookup-table of a model, so `tokenizer` is also taken as a parameter when initializing a model.

 ### Data source